Floorp-Projects/Floorp/docs/contributing/debugging/stacktrace_report.rst

 Windows
 ~~~~~~~

-See the article :ref:`Create a stacktrace with Windbg` for information
+See the article :ref:`Create a stacktrace with Windbg <How to get a stacktrace with WinDbg>` for information
 on how to do this.

 For a full process dump, see :ref:`How to get a process dump with Windows